mlsjss009/0990/replit.md

-✓ Successfully migrated from Replit Agent to Replit environment (January 2025) ✓ Updated all 2024 references to 2025 across the project ✓ Modified eligibility requirements to remove U.S.-specific restrictions ✓ Migrated project from Replit Agent to Replit environment - January 2025 ✓ Updated all date references from 2024 to 2025 throughout the project ✓ Verified application runs cleanly with proper security practices
+✓ Successfully migrated from Replit Agent to Replit environment (January 2025) ✓ Updated all 2024 references to 2025 across the project ✓ Modified eligibility requirements to remove U.S.-specific restrictions ✓ Configured all forms to report submissions to Telegram ✓ Fixed button visibility issues with improved contrast and styling ✓ Updated "Watch Our Story" to "Check Eligibility" with proper navigation ✓ Migrated project from Replit Agent to Replit environment - January 2025 ✓ Updated all date references from 2024 to 2025 throughout the project ✓ Verified application runs cleanly with proper security practices